LudusExe/Sus-Sand-for-Mineclonia/README.md

+Replace the subtle look of suspicious sand and gravel with something a bit more... sus ඞ

-ඞ A simple texture pack for Mineclonia that visually differentiates suspicious sand and gravel from their regular counterparts, making them easier to spot during exploration and excavation.
+This lightweight texture pack for Mineclonia swaps the textures of suspicious sand and suspicious gravel with a tiny Among Us crewmate, making them instantly recognizable while exploring or digging through archaeological sites.